-Any student receiving financial aid is required to make Satisfactory Academic Progress to continue to receive financial aid at Mercy College of Northwest Ohio.
+Any student receiving financial aid is required to make Satisfactory Academic Progress to continue to receive financial aid at Mercy College of Ohio.

 The student is eligible to receive aid for no more than 150% of the credit hours required to complete the program of study.
 The 150% limit is applied to all credit hours earned by the student while enrolled at Mercy College and includes transferred credits accepted from previously attended institutions.
-Credits earned for
+Credits earned for a degree already awarded by Mercy College are not included in the 150% of the new degree program.
+For example, if the published length of an academic program is 120 credit hours, the maximum time frame that the student will be eligible to receive financial aid must not exceed 180 credit hours (120 credit hours X 150% = 180 credit hours).
+Please note this will include any transfer hours.

-- a degree already awarded by Mercy College are not included in the 150% of the new degree program. - 2.
-The student must maintain a cumulative GPA as outlined in the Academic Dismissal Policy in this catalog. - 3.
-At the conclusion of each academic year, if a student is found not to meet the above requirements, he/she will be placed on Financial Aid Probation for the period of two terms.
-At the conclusion of the probationary time, if the student has not completed the required coursework and/or attained the required GPA, financial aid will not be available until satisfactory progress has been achieved at the student's own expense.
+- 2. The student must maintain a cumulative GPA as outlined in the Academic Dismissal Policy in this catalog.
+For credit certificate programs, please refer to your academic policies as outlined in your program handbook. - 3.
+Degree seeking students will be evaluated annually after spring semester.
+Certificate seeking students will be evaluated at the end of each semester.
+If a student is found not to meet the above requirements, he/she will be placed on Financial Aid Probation for the period of up to two terms.
+At the conclusion of the probationary time, if the student has not completed the required coursework and/or attained the required GPA, financial aid eligibility will be terminated.

 Any student may appeal the decision to revoke financial aid.
-A written appeal must be submitted to the Financial Aid Director.
+A written appeal must be submitted to the Financial Aid Director, along with supporting documentation.
 The appeal will be reviewed by the Financial Aid Committee and the student will be notified in writing of the decision within seven working days.